rajat709/dataoorts_documentation/docs/ai-emails-verification/get-started-1.markdown

 parent: "AI Powered Email Verification"
 ---

+{: .important-title }
 > Quick Note:
+>
-<br>AI Mail Verification is a part of the Dataoorts AI-CRM Project.
+> AI Mail Verification is a part of the Dataoorts AI-CRM Project.
 All data is securely managed and administered by Dataoorts.
+>

 Email Verification, the Serverless Way<br>
 ✔ Zero commitments – No subscriptions, no lock-ins<br>